 For me to speak at your event, I need you to cover my expenses: notably, travel, lodging, and meals.
 I’m not going to fly across the country on my own dime to give your keynote.
 (Yes, I’ve been asked to do that.)

-I don’t need first class airfare, or even business class, but I don’t want basic economy “condemned prisoner on way to execution” class either.
-Regular economy is fine, although if the carrier has one of those $100 upgrades for slightly more space I’d really prefer that.
+Put me in the bouncy back of a plane and I’ll be nauseous for three days.
+(I can’t do roller coasters or fast elevators either.)
+Me being ill at your event is counterproductive.
+I don’t need first class airfare, or even business class, but basic economy “condemned prisoner on way to execution” class doesn’t work.
+I need on the wings or in front, preferably on the aisle.
+Regular economy is fine, although if the carrier has one of those $100 upgrades for Less Torment Economy I’d really prefer that if I’m flying long across the country.
 And I need transportation between the airport, hotel, and event.

 I need a quiet hotel room.
-Once upon a time I didn’t mind sleeping on someone’s couch, but I’ve hit the age where “sleeping wrong” is a thing.
+Young Lucas didn’t mind sleeping on someone’s couch, but I’ve hit the age where “sleeping wrong” is a thing.

 Want to get on my good side?
 Arrange a couple 20-oz bottles of cold Coke Zero per day.